1jour1vin

 About the estate:

-Most of the 11-hectare estate is located in the prestigious Côte des Blancs, in Vertus, Bergères-les-Vertus, and Cuis, classified as premier cru, in Cramant and Oiry, classified as grand cru, and in Sézanne.
-The rest of the vineyard is located further afield in Venteuil, in the Marne Valley, and in Dormans.
+Most of the 11-hectare estate is located in the prestigious Côte des Blancs, in Vertus, Bergères-les-Vertus, and Cuis—all classified as Premier Cru—as well as in Cramant and Oiry, classified as Grand Cru, and in Sézanne.
+The rest of the vineyard, which is more outlying, is located in Venteuil, in the Marne Valley, and in Dormans.

 Hachette Wine Guide